jmclinn/253midterm/README.md

 Hello World
 ```

-and here is the bytecode that is produced from those lines
+And here is the bytecode that is produced from those lines

 ```
   1           0 LOAD_CONST               0 ('Hello')